 Dominik George has been involved in free open source software and teaching sind 2004 and has conceived digitisation projects starting as a student in 9th grade.
 He is now an experienced software developer and system administrator and continues working with and mentoring young FOSS contributors, mostly under the umbrella of Teckids e.V..

 For AlekSIS, he works with schools to prioritise development tasks and represents the project at conferences.

 Frank Poetzsch-Heffter, deputy headmaster at the Katharineum zu Lübeck, has been pursuing the goal of operating school IT systems on the basis of free software for twenty years.
 With AlekSIS, he wants to extend this claim to the administrative processes in the school.

 On the one hand, he sees his task in linking school practice with questions of software development, and he is also interested in introducing interested students to the project.

-Jonathan Weth is currently doing a federal voluntary service at the Federal Agency for Technical Relief.
+Jonathan Weth is currently studying IT Systems Engineering at the Hasso Plattner Institute (HPI) in Potsdam.
 As one of the initiators of the AlekSIS project and one of its predecessors, he’s involved in the AlekSIS development from the beginning.
 He is the lead developer of the project and is responsible for quality assurance and managing the development process.